yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-limits.md

 Yugabyte recommends that you avoid using the _::interval_ typecast approach to construct an _interval_ value in application code.
 (By all means, use it in _ad hoc_ statements at the _ysqlsh_ prompt.)
 Use only _make_interval()_ in application code to construct an _interval_ value.
 {{< /tip >}}

 It might seem that you lose functionality by following this recommendation because the _::interval_ typecast approach allows you to specify real number values for _years_, _months_, _days_, _hours_, and _minutes_ while the _make_interval()_ approach allows only integral values for these parameters.
-However, the ability to specify real number values for parameters other than _seconds_ brings only confusion.
+However, the ability to specify non-integral values for parameters other than _seconds_ brings only confusion.

-- The section [Modeling the internal representation and comparing the model with the actual implementation](../interval-representation/internal-representation-model/) shows that the algorithm for computing the _[mm, dd, ss]_ internal representation from the _[yy, mm, dd, hh, mi, ss]_ parameterization is so complex (and arbitrary) when real number values are provided for the first five of the six parameterization values that you are very unlikely to be able usefully to predict what final _interval_ value you'll get.
+- The section [Modeling the internal representation and comparing the model with the actual implementation](../interval-representation/internal-representation-model/) shows that the algorithm for computing the _[mm, dd, ss]_ internal representation from the _[yy, mm, dd, hh, mi, ss]_ parameterization is so complex (and arbitrary) when non-integral values are provided for the first five of the six parameterization values that you are very unlikely to be able usefully to predict what final _interval_ value you'll get.

-- The section [_Interval_ arithmetic](../interval-arithmetic/) shows that the semantics of how each of the fields of the _mm, dd, ss]_ representation is used are so significantly different that it's best to arrange that the _interval_ values that you create and use have only one of the three internal field values non-zero.
-You can't ensure this if you allow real number values for any of the first five parameters.
-The section [Defining and using custom domain types to specialize the native _interval_ functionality](../custom-interval-domains/) shows how to enforce the recommended approach.
+- The section [_Interval_ arithmetic](../interval-arithmetic/) shows that significantly different semantics governs how each of the fields of the _[mm, dd, ss]_ internal representation is used.
+Ensure, therefore, that the _interval_ values you create and use have a non-zero value for only one of the three _[mm, dd, ss]_ fields.
+You can't ensure this if you allow non-integral values for any of the _years_, _months_, _days_, _hours_, and _minutes_ fields in an _interval_ literal.
+The section [Custom domain types for specializing the native _interval_ functionality](../custom-interval-domains/) shows how to enforce the recommended approach.